-There is a huge hike in the demand of vegan food supplies.
-In 2018 alone, vegan food showed the 25% growth in its sales and for the obvious reasons these rapidly popular vegan trend did not go unnoticed from any industries including beauty and makeup niche.
+There is a huge hike in the demand for vegan food supplies.
+In 2018 alone, vegan food showed the 25% growth in its sales and for the obvious reasons, this rapidly popular vegan trend did not go unnoticed from any industries including beauty and makeup niche.

 It’s important for animals’ rights, animal protection and unethical practices of the beauty and Cosmetic Industries.

 Beauty follows the food and there is the same line of thoughts of accepting the vegan beauty brand as we accept vegan food or veganism.

 There are few aspects by which we can see why vegan beauty is important for someone to accept :

 1. It’s better and effective for the skin

 2. Vegan formulas contain more vitamins and minerals and antioxidants